contiamo/contiamo-release-please/PROGRESS.md

 ### Ready for Next Session

-The project is fully functional through Phase 6 + Bug Fix.
+The project is fully functional through Phase 6.5.
 Key achievements:
 - ✅ Version determination from conventional commits
 - ✅ Changelog generation with customisable sections
 - ✅ File version bumping with YAML and TOML support